nandy006/Introduction-to-Algorithms/readme.md

-Solutions to some problems from the book Introduction to Algorithms and some pseudo-codes translated to C
+Solutions to some problems from the book Introduction to Algorithms with pseudo-codes translated to C++
 ================
 Abhishek Nandy